kongfanhe/chrome_extension_shopify/README.md

 5. Load the **shopify** directory.

 ## Features
-1. Recursive combination for arbitrary set of variants (sizes/colors/... more).
+1. Recursive combination for arbitrary set of variants (sizes, colors and more).
+The code can work on more than two variants , you only have to change the list definition (Line 121 of **grab.js**).
 2. Send http request in the background to avoid CORS issues.
+3. In case the variant has duplicate string, add auto-indexed suffix to the string (Line 107 of **grab.js**)